NickSantini32/CS152-Project/README.md

 Miscellaneous Details: <br>
 Language is not case sensitive <br>
 Variable names cannot be an existing identifier <br>
-Variable names must start with a letter and can only contain letters, numbers, and underscores <br>
+Variable names must not start with a number and can only contain letters, numbers, and underscores <br>
 Whitespace is ignored